-0975 - JAZZ BAND

-Year Long Skinny Grades 9-12 1.0 Prerequisite: None

-Course

-Jazz Band is offered to Symphonic Band members who are interested in learning to play jazz music.
-Traditionally, jazz bands include saxophones, trumpets, trombones, a bassist, a pianist, and a percussionist.
+0975 - JAZZ BAND Year Long Skinny Grades 9-12 1.0 Prerequisite: None Course Jazz Band is offered to S Symphonic Band members who are inte rested in learning to play jazz music.
+Traditionally, jazz bands i nclude saxophones, trumper ts, trombones, a bassist, a pianist, and a percussionist.
 Other instruments may be occasionally included at the request of the instructor.
 The Jazz Band plays at concerts and community functions.
 Attendance at all performances and rehearsals is required.
 This course meets outside of the school day so as not to conflict with other courses.
 Jazz Band students will learn to play music of a variety of jazz styles, learn improvisation techniques, and will significantly improve their technical skills on their instruments.
 This is a full year course.
-Instructor consent required.

-Class Expenses: Students are required to purchase necessary music supply items, personal uniform needs, and lesson books as a class requirement.
+Instructor consent required. required to purchase necessary m usic supply items, , personal uniform needs, and lesson books as a class requirement.

-0983 - MIXED CHOIR Year Long Skinny Course Grades 9-12 1.0 Prerequisite: None

-This course is open to all $9^{th} - 12^{th}$ grade students who wish to sing in a choir.
+0983 - MIXED CHOIR Year Long Skinny Grades 9-12 1.0 Prerequisite: None Course This course is open to all $9^{th} - 12^{th}$ grade students who wish to sing in a choir.
 There is no audition required to sign up for this choir.
 It gives emphasis to the enjoyment of singing choral literature from a variety of musical styles.
 It endeavors to develop attributes that make a person a productive member of any choral group: good rehearsal habits, proper vocal technique, music literacy, musical and personal maturity, and most importantly, an enhanced appreciation of music.
 Attendance at all rehearsals and concerts is required.
 Voice lessons will also be part of the curriculum for this class.
-Students in this course may also participate in solo and ensemble festival, special events and projects made available by the music department and extracurricular vocal ensembles.
-This course will prepare students for more advanced choral music study.

-Upon completion of this course, students will be able to sing level 3 music in 3-4 part harmony, accompanied and a cappella.
+Students in this course may also participate in solo and ensemble festival, special events and projects made available by the music department and extra-curricular vocal ensembles.
+This course will prepare students for more advanced choral music study. choral literature from a variety of productive member of any choral usical and personal maturity, and most arsals and concerts is required.
+Voice s course may also participate in solo e music department and extra- Upon completion of this course, students will be able to sing level 3 music in 3-4 part harmony, accompanied and a cappella.
 Basic music theory skills, vocal technique and musicality will be covered through performance of varied genres of music.
 Cultural implications of music will also be discussed and understood.

-0985 - CONCERT CHORALE Year Long Skinny Course Grades 10-12 1.0 Prerequisite: Audition Only

-This course is open to 10th, 11th, and 12th grade students through an audition process and with the permission of the Vocal Music Director only.
+0985 - CONCERT CHORALE Year Long Skinny Grades 10-12 1.0 Prerequisite: Audition Only Course This course is open to 10 th , 11 th , and 12 th grade students through an audition process and with the permission of the Vocal Music Director only.
 This course will further develop the attributes of a productive choral singer - excellent rehearsal habits, advanced vocal technique, music literacy, musical and personal maturity and an appreciation for and understanding of music of all styles and genres.
 Attendance at all rehearsals and concerts is required.
 Voice lessons will be a part of the curriculum for this class.
-Students in this course may also participate in solo and ensemble festival, special events and projects made available by the music department and extra-curricular vocal ensembles.
+Students in this course may also participate in solo and ensemble festival, special events and the music department and